Ikaay1/lendsqr/README.md

 #### 3. Setting up API

-In this stage, I setup my api logic to retrieve list of users, and individual user from the specified hosted backend.
+In this stage, I setup my api logic to retrieve list of users, and individual user from the specified hosted backend, and then displayed on JSX using function reusability.

 #### 4. Testing